 The One-Year MAcc Program requires students to complete an internship during the spring semester of the program.
 In order to fulfill the requirement, the internship must be accounting-related.

 - Undergraduate record with particular emphasis on courses that are indicators of aptitude for a rigorous accounting program

-- Two professional or academic references, included in application
+- Two professional or academic references

 - Eligibility to work in the United States

 - The Department may also require applicants to successfully complete an exam testing basic accounting knowledge

 Start an Application